data-science-made-easy/pen-printer/README.md

 54.07519 147.7014 1.719867 0.6423017 1634.872 2238.580    FALSE 0.03410046
 ````

-The tasks data.frame consists of interpollated minor lines that describe the major lines resulting from the edge detection.
-First two columsn (`x`, `y`) are the coordinates (mm), followed by angles of arms (rad) and corresponding pulsewidth of first two servos. `pen_down` indicates whether the minor line should be plotted. `error` is a pre-calculated deviation from a straight line between start point and begin point of major line.
-Practically this error is larger.
+The tasks data.frame consists of interpollated short lines that describe the major lines resulting from the edge detection.
+First two columsn (`x`, `y`) are the coordinates (mm), followed by angles of arms (rad) and corresponding pulsewidth of first two servos. `pen_down` indicates whether the short line should be plotted. `error` is a pre-calculated deviation from a straight line between start point and begin point of major line.
+In practice, this error will larger due to the imprecision of the cheap SG90 servos.
+Better servos will certainly result in a more accurate drawing.

 ## Start R on your RPi
-`source pi-plot-girl.R` should plot the image that is shown above.
+... in the folder of this repository. `source pi-plot-girl.R` should plot the image that is shown above.

+Have fun!